Hematies/PredicMem25/src/top/README.md

     SVM prediction with support for "nop" (no operation) control.

   - `void prefetchWithGASP(...)`
-    Runs the GASP prefetcher for address prediction.
+    Runs the GASP prefetcher and returns the block address to prefetch.

+  - `void prefetchWithGASPWithNop(...)`
+    GASP prefetching with "nop" control.

   - `void prefetchWithSGASP(...)`
-    Runs the SGASP variant for region-based address prediction.
+    Runs the SGASP variant for spatial-based prefetching and returns the block address to prefetch.

+  - `void prefetchWithSGASPWithNop(...)`
+    Runs SGASP prefetching with "nop" control.

-  - `void prefetchWithSGASPWithAXI(...)`
+  - `void prefetchWithSGASPWithNopWithDataflow(...)`
-    Prefetches data using SGASP and AXI bus interface.
+    Runs dataflow-based SGASP prefetching with "nop" control.

   - `void prefetchWithAXI(...)`
     Reads data from memory using AXI interface.

+  - `void prefetchWithSGASPWithAXI(...)`
+    Prefetches data using a SGASP prefetcher and a master AXI bus interface.

   - `void prefetchWithSGASPWithDataflowWithAXI(...)`
-    Dataflow-oriented SGASP prefetching with AXI.
+    Prefetches data using a dataflow-based SGASP and a master AXI bus interface.

   - `void computeBurst(...)`
-    Calculates burst address and length for prefetching.
+    Calculates burst address and length for burst prefetching.

   - `void computeBurstWithNop(...)`
     Burst calculation with "nop" control.

   - `void prefetchWithAXIBurst(...)`
-    Performs burst prefetching using AXI and HLS streams.
+    Performs burst prefetching using a given master AXI bus interface.

   - `void prefetchWithBSGASP(...)`
-    Runs the BGASP prefetcher for burst-aware prediction.
+    Runs the BSGASP variant for spatial-based burst prefetching and returns the burst of block address to prefetch.

+  - `void prefetchWithBSGASPWithNop(...)`
+    Runs BGASP burst prefetching with "nop" control.

   - `void prefetchWithBSGASPWithDataflow(...)`
-    Dataflow-oriented BGASP burst prediction.
+    Runs dataflow-based BGASP burst prefetching.

   - `void prefetchWithBSGASPWithAXI(...)`
-    BGASP burst prediction with AXI interface.
+    BGASP burst prefetching with AXI interface.

   - `void prefetchWithBSGASPWithDataflowWithAXI(...)`
-    Dataflow BGASP burst prediction with AXI.

-  - `void prefetchWithGASPWithNop(...)`
-    GASP prefetching with "nop" control.

-  - `void prefetchWithSGASPWithNop(...)`
-    SGASP prefetching with "nop" control.

-  - `void prefetchWithSGASPWithNopWithDataflow(...)`
-    Dataflow SGASP prefetching with "nop" control.

-  - `void prefetchWithBSGASPWithNop(...)`
-    BGASP burst prediction with "nop" control.
+    Prefetches data using a dataflow-based BSGASP and a master AXI bus interface.

   - `void prefetchWithBSGASPWithNopWithDataflow(...)`
-    Dataflow BGASP burst prediction with "nop" control.
+    Prefetches data using a dataflow-based BSGASP, a "nop" control and a master AXI bus interface.

   - `void prefetchWithBSGASPWithNopWithDataflowForTesting(...)`
-    BGASP burst prediction for testing purposes.
+    Runs BGASP burst prefetching for testing purposes (work-in-progress).

 - **top.hpp**
   Header file for the top-level module.
   Declares main interfaces and includes necessary headers.

----

-The `top` directory is the entry point for running experiments and integrating all memory prediction components.